thdud7/VTC-traffic-generator/README.md

    `--upload-captures` runs `ansible/upload_captures.yml`.
 It expects `capture_upload.s3_uri` and `capture_upload.run_id` in the experiment JSON.
+   Uploaded artifacts are grouped by experiment under `capture_upload.s3_uri/experiments/<run_id>/`.
+Each bot folder contains its `.pcapng`, analysis, metadata, and logs together; controller configs and the run manifest are uploaded under the same experiment folder's `controller/` prefix.
    S3 prefixes do not need to be created ahead of time; S3 has object keys, not real directories, so `aws s3 sync` creates the needed prefixes when it uploads objects.
 The bucket itself must already exist, and each client EC2 needs AWS